Del Ballard Jr.

-Delmas Perry "Del" Ballard Jr. (born 1 July 1963) is a professional ten-pin bowler and member of the Professional Bowlers Association.
+Delmas Perry Ballard Jr. (born July 1, 1963) is an American professional ten-pin bowler and member of the Professional Bowlers Association.
 He was a 2009 inductee into the PBA Hall of Fame, and a 2011 inductee into the USBC Hall of Fame.
 Ballard is the husband of top female bowler Carolyn Dorin-Ballard with whom he has one daughter.
 The Ballard family now resides in North Richland Hills, Texas.
 He is also the brother-in-law of another top female bowler, Cathy Dorin-Lizzi.

 In recent years, Ballard has appeared laneside in several televised PBA matches, as a ball representative and coach for Storm Bowling.

 Bowling career

 Ballard entered the PBA Tour in 1982 at the age of 19.
 He won two titles in 1987, including his first major at the U.S. Open Championship which earned him a then-record $100,000.
 In 1988, Ballard won his second major, the ABC Masters.
 (The Masters was not considered a PBA Tour event at the time, but is now recognized as a PBA title and a major).
 He went on to win two additional majors, the 1989 Firestone Tournament of Champions and the 1993 U.S. Open.
-In 1991, he had his most successful year on the tour, winning 4 titles.
-He won 13 PBA Titles in his career (all between 1987–1993) and has career total earnings of $1,130,857.
-He cashed in 259 of 482 tournaments.
-In 31 TV appearances (the championship round of a Tour event) he had a 30–21 record, with a 216.29 average.
+In 1991, he had his most successful year on the tour, making nine final round appearances and winning four titles, but he was beaten out for PBA Player of the Year by David Ozio.
+He won 13 PBA Titles in his career (all between 1987–1993) and has career total earnings of $1,176,912.

-Ballard received an exemption for the 2006–07 PBA tour season, by finishing tenth in the Tour Trials.
-He was unable to retain the exemption the following year.
+In his career, Ballard cashed in 287 of 518 tournaments.
+He had a 30–21 record in televised PBA finals, with a 216.29 average.
+He made 35 top-5 finishes while making it all the way to the final match 17 times, compiling an impressive 13–4 record in those matches.

 No longer an active bowler on the standard PBA Tour, Ballard continues to work on tour as a ball rep/coach for Storm.
-He also manages the Motown Muscle PBA League team, while wife Carolyn manages the NYC Kingpins.
+He managed the Motown Muscle PBA League team for several years, while wife Carolyn managed the NYC Kingpins.